Post-Pre Survey Resources

 Sample surveys.
 More sample post-pre surveys developed by SFU instructors (in addition to those mentioned above) are provided to offer options for ways you might word your items, different rating scales, ideas for wording for directions, and more.

-Survey template.
+Survey template (Excel format).
 This Excel file provides a template in which the text of your title, directions, items, and rating scale can be inserted.
+It is useful for printed versions of the survey that you wish to handout to students , but its side-by-side format will not work well with online survey tools.

-Spreadsheet for data entry.
+Spreadsheet for data entry (Excel format).
 This Excel worksheet is an empty spreadsheet ready for post-pre data.
 Each student’s response to each item is entered as a value in a cell in the spread sheet.
 Once entered here, the data should be checked (verified) by another individual.
 It can be analysed in Excel or imported in to any program for statistical analysis.

 Baudouin, R., Bezanson, L., Borgen, B., Goyer, L., Hiebert, B., Lalande, V., . . .
 Turcotte, M. (2007).
 Demonstrating value: A draft framework for evaluating the effectiveness of career development interventions.
 Canadian Journal of Counselling, 41(3), 146-156.